MagicStack/MagicPython/README.md

 - clone the repository
 - run `make` to build the local development environment
+- run `make release` to build the syntax packages for Sublime Text and Atom (running `make test` also generates the "release" packages)

 Please note that we have some unit tests for the syntax scoping.
 We will be expanding and updating our test corpus.
 This allows us to trust that tiny